Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Can interior walls be placed on this floor?

-Can crushed stone in the bedding layer be replaced with expanded clay?
+Is it possible to replace crushed stone in the bedding layer with expanded clay?

-Is it possible to replace crushed stone in the bedding layer with expanded clay, pour more of it, and then not put insulation?
+Is it possible to replace the crushed stone in the bedding layer with expanded clay, pour more of it, and then not put insulation?

 Is it possible not to reinforce the screed?

-No, waterproofing must be laid on a flat and solid base (in our case, it is a rough screed), otherwise it will quickly become unusable due to uneven loads.
+No, waterproofing must be laid on a flat and solid base (in our case it is a rough screed), otherwise it will quickly become unusable due to uneven loads.

 Does polyethylene under the rough screed replace waterproofing?

 Rice.
-15. Finishing screed without coolants, reinforcement
+15. Finish screed without coolants, reinforcement

 • sand layer;